 Newport News Man Pleads Guilty to Receiving Child Pornography

-NEWPORT NEWS, VA—Marvin Villacorta, 31, of Newport News, Va., pleaded guilty today to one count of receipt of child pornography.
+NEWPORT NEWS, VA—Isaiah Al’Von Holloman, 21, of Newport News, pleaded guilty today to a charge of receiving child pornography.

-A copy of this press release may be found on the website of the United States Attorney’s Office for the Eastern District of Virginia at http://www.usdoj.gov/usao/vae.
-Related court documents and information may be found on the website of the District Court for the Eastern District of Virginia at http://www.vaed.uscourts.gov or on https://pcl.uscourts.gov.
+A copy of this press release may be found on the website of the U.S. Attorney’s Office for the Eastern District of Virginia.
+Related court documents and information may be found on the website of the District Court for the Eastern District of Virginia or on PACER by searching for Case No. 4:14-cr-68.